Documentation Index

 Note

-You can set the user to be notified when monitoring results show that a certain indicator has exceeded its threshold or met specific conditions by having them recognized as events.
+You can set the user to be notified when monitoring results show that a certain metric has exceeded its threshold or met specific conditions by having them recognized as events.
 For more information on the detailed usage for event and notification settings, see Event.

 Since the intuitive search and management for the MongoDB performance information is available without additional charges, if you wish to operate servers stably in an environment without a professional database manager, then we recommend utilizing the monitoring indicators provided through the dashboard.

-Monitoring page
+Monitoring interface

 The basics of using Monitoring are as follows: